donamin/RL-TD/README.md

-# RL-TD

-# Temporal Difference for Reinforcement Learning
+# Open-Source Temporal Difference Implementation for Reinforcement Learning
 This is a C# source code for temporal difference reinforcement learning.
 Feel free to use this project for non-commercial purposes only.